Curriculum Development and Revision

 - Small program revisions should be proposed and approved in the fall semester (for the following fall semester) to be ready for advance registration in April.

 - For new academic programs and program revisions that require SUNY or state approval, allow additional time.
-Please contact the associate provost for assistance in completing the necessary forms.
+Please contact the associate provost’s office for assistance in completing the necessary forms.

 Revisions of Existing Programs

-Campus Approval: Program Coordinator > School Chair or Director > Associate Provost (G. Taylor) and, if necessary: > Academic Council(s) > Educational Policies Committee (EPC).
+Campus Approval: Program Chair > School Director > Associate Provost (G. Taylor) and, if necessary: > Academic Council(s) > Educational Policies Committee (EPC).

 Many program revisions require only campus approval.
-These revisions are approved by the chair/director and dean, and submitted to the associate provost, using an internal program revision form and sample program schedule.
+These revisions are approved by the chair/director and submitted to the Associate Provost’s office, using an internal program revision form and sample program schedule.

 External Approval: Associate Provost/Provost > SUNY > New York State Education Department (NYSED)